What to expect from dynamical modelling of galactic haloes

 Nevertheless, the above results lead us to the interesting conclusion that stars in the very central region must be very relaxed, in order to achieve the very small scatter in the systematic errors.
+This has previously been discussed in \cite{2005ApJ...635..931B}.
 Combined with proper modelling of the underlying potential profiles, these inner stars can help to better constrain halo properties and mass profiles.
 This is not surprising, as we know stars at smaller radii are expected to have higher binding energy, while \citet{han2015b} has found that particles at smaller radii and with higher binding energies are more relaxed.
-This is also consistent with the shorter relaxation time in the centre.
+This is also consistent with the shorter dynamical time in the centre.
 We will have more discussion in Sec.~\ref{sec:nfw} to see what will happen if the underlying potentials are not properly modelled.

 The effective numbers of phase-uncorrelated particles are about 90, 103 and 730 for the 10, 5 and 1~kpc cuts.
 Apparently with the inclusion of particles in the very inner region, the number of phase-uncorrelated particles is significantly increased, which further supports the view that in-situ stars in the very central region are well phase mixed and much more relaxed.